 An Xiao Mina, Co-Founder

-Dubbing memes the “street art of the internet”, An looks at the growing role of internet culture and humor in addressing social and political issues in regions such as East and Southeast Asia, East Africa and North America.
+Dubbing memes the “street art of the internet”, An looks at the role of internet culture and humor in addressing social and political issues around the world.
 She first began writing about this topic on Hyperallergic, the Brooklyn-based art blogazine, and she has contributed to publications such as The Atlantic, Design Observer and Wired.
-She has spoken at forums like ROFLCon, the Personal Democracy Forum and the Microsoft Social Computing Symposium, and she also works as a product owner at Meedan Labs.
+She has spoken at fora like ROFLCon, the Personal Democracy Forum and Harvard Law School, and she also works as director of product at Meedan.
 She travels a lot and thinks chickens are pretty funny.
+Her book, “Memes to Movements”, explores the intersection of internet memes and social movements, and will be published in fall 2018 by Beacon Press.

 Contributors and Guest Reblogs